The Shipping Law Review: France

 iv Limitation of liability

-France has ratified the Convention on Limitation of Liability for Maritime Claims 1976 (the LLMC Convention 1976) and the Protocol to amend the LLMC Convention 1996 (the 1996 LLMC Protocol) has been in force in France since 2007.
+France has ratified the Convention on Limitation of Liability for Maritime Claims 1976 (the LLMC Convention 1976) and the Protocol to amend the LLMC Convention 1996 (the 1996 LLMC Protocol, as amended15) has been in force in France since 2007.
 This applies to vessels flying foreign flags (regardless of whether they are a party to the LLMC Convention 1976).
 French domestic law, which applies to vessels flying the French flag and subject to proceedings before the French courts, contains similar provisions to those of the LLMC Convention 1976 under Article L5121-1 et seq. of the Transport Code.

 i Ship arrest

 The International Convention Relating to the Arrest of Sea-Going Ships 1952 (the Brussels Convention) has been ratified by France.
 Ships flying the flag of a country that is a signatory to the Brussels Convention can be arrested only on the grounds of securing maritime claims.
-Ships flying flags of states that are not signatories to the Brussels Convention can be arrested either on the basis of a mere allegation of a maritime claim as defined in the Convention, or under French domestic law in respect of any type of claim the arresting party might have against the owner of the ship; this is subject to demonstrating that the arresting party has a valid prima facie claim, as provided in Article L5114-22 of the Transport Code.
+Ships flying flags of states that are not signatories to the Brussels Convention can be arrested either based on a mere allegation of a maritime claim as defined in the Convention, or under French domestic law in respect of any type of claim the arresting party might have against the owner of the ship; this is subject to demonstrating that the arresting party has a valid prima facie claim, as provided in Article L5114-22 of the Transport Code.

 Bunker arrest is possible in theory, although rarely put into practice because of the need to discharge bunkers in shore tanks when the vessel herself is not under arrest.
 Moreover, although the issue is debated, some French courts adopt a permissive interpretation of the Brussels Convention by considering that a ship can be arrested and the shipowner ordered to provide a security for a claim for unpaid bunkers ordered by a former charterer to supply the arrested vessel without a maritime lien.
-Many such arrests have taken place in France since the bankruptcy of OW Bunker A/S in 2014.

 In practice, an arrest order can be obtained within a few hours of a local lawyer having been fully instructed, if one is dealing with a straightforward arrest with 'simple' supporting documents.
-In serious emergencies, this period can be reduced, although much will depend on the availability of a magistrate, who rule on individual arrests.
+In serious emergencies, this period can be reduced, although much will depend on the availability of a magistrate.
 However, French law does allow for petitions to be presented to the president of the commercial court at his or her home in extreme emergencies.
 Conversely, to carry out an associated vessel arrest in France, more time is usually needed.
 Obtaining the authorisation to arrest a vessel will thus generally be possible before the vessel is at berth or even before it arrives in a French port.

 The claimant is generally required to initiate legal proceedings on the merits (either in France or abroad, in a court or via arbitration proceedings) within one month of the arrest, otherwise the arrest or the security provided to lift the arrest will be held null and void.